geoelectric/moz-perf-analysis/README.md

 crunch_perf_results.py --help` for details.

 Run `python make_comparison_charts.py name1 name2` to compare result sets and save charts to png.

 This will process two sets of json results, name1\*.json and name2\*.json.
 You may have multiple files for each, and they will be combined prior to charting.

+Because the names are reused for chart labels, as written, it's best if they don't include directories and refer to files in the current directory when executed.

 Both can also be imported in iPython and used interactively. make_comparison_charts.compare() is particularly useful with matplotlib inline.